-In the current financial year, the company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are mandatory for application from that date.
-The adoption of these new and revised FRSs and INT FRSs have no material effect on the financial statements, except as disclosed in the financial statements.
+In the current financial year, the Company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are mandatory for application from that date.
+The adoption of these new and revised FRSs and INT FRSs have no material effect on the financial statements.